-And it’s also true that, after a few years of neglect by the major manufacturers, there’s now a wider choice of fully-kitted touring machines, either in standard trim or by optioning touring luggage accessory ‘packs’ than ever before.
-These can range from affordable lightweights such as Yamaha’s newly-updated, best-selling Tracer 700, to established sports-tourers such as Kawasaki’s also-updated-for-2020 1000SX, right the way up to the latest purpose-built tourers from Yamaha and BMW.
+And it’s also true that, after a few years of neglect by the major manufacturers, there’s now a wider choice of fully kitted touring machines, either in standard trim or by optioning touring luggage accessory ‘packs’ than ever before.

 But which is the best?
 Ultimately, that depends on your specific needs and budget.
-But to help you choose, here’s BikeSocial’s current pick of 10 of the best for 2020, covering all types and styles, and in price ascending order…
+But to help you choose, here’s BikeSocial’s current pick of 10 of the best, in price ascending order…

-Triumph’s already brilliant Tiger 800 triple has also received a total makeover for 2020 elevating an adventure-style machine, which was already a great road all-rounder, especially in XR trim, into a brilliant one.
-And if you get it in the new, road-orientated GT trim with slick TFT dash and cruise and the Pro’s electrically-adjustable suspension with quick shifter and add some Triumph luggage, it’s probably the best 900cc tourer out there, too.
-Elsewhere, the 900 gets a boosted, enlarged version of the classy, characterful Hinckley triple, revised chassis including new Brembo brakes, smarter bodywork with adjustable screen and big 20-litre tank, plus more comfortable ergonomics and LED lights.
-Not cheap in top spec form (the base 900 is just £9500) but enough to make you wonder why anyone needs anything bigger.
+Triumph’s already brilliant Tiger 800 triple received a total makeover for 2020 elevating an adventure-style machine, which was already a great road all-rounder, especially in XR trim, into a brilliant one.
+And if you get it in the new, road-orientated GT trim with slick TFT dash and cruise and the Pro’s electrically adjustable suspension with quick shifter and add some Triumph luggage, it’s probably the best 900cc tourer out there, too.
+Elsewhere, the 900 got a boosted, enlarged version of the classy, characterful Hinckley triple, revised chassis including new Brembo brakes, smarter bodywork with adjustable screen and big 20-litre tank, plus more comfortable ergonomics and LED lights.
+Not cheap in top spec form (the base 900 GT is £11,400) but enough to make you wonder why anyone needs anything bigger.

-And who also said giant US retro specialist Harley-Davidson didn’t do new bikes?
-The Milwaukee-based firm’s latest for 2020 is this, arguably its grandest tourer yet.
-Less celebrated than the iconic ElectraGlide, the basic RoadGlide shares all the basics of that bike, namely retro ‘full dresser’, three box touring style, Harley’s latest 114 cubic inch ‘Milwaukee Eight’ V-twin, but with a bigger, frame-mounted touring fairing instead of the Electra’s iconic forks-mounted ‘Batwing’ fairing.
+And who also said giant US retro specialist Harley didn’t do new bikes?
+The Milwaukee-based firm’s latest tourer is this, arguably its grandest tourer yet.
+Less celebrated than the iconic ElectraGlide, the RoadGlide shares all the basics of that bike, namely retro ‘full dresser’, three box touring style and latest 114 cubic inch ‘Milwaukee Eight’ V-twin, but with a bigger, frame-mounted fairing instead of the Electra’s iconic forks-mounted ‘Batwing’.
 As such it offers, arguably, even more touring weather protection and comfort and with lighter steering, too.
-But the new ‘Limited’ version for 2020 goes even further with Harley’s latest ‘Boombox’ infotainment system, larger front wheel and mini ape-hanger bars, uprated Brembo brakes, heated grips and new paint finishes.
+But this latest ‘Limited’ version goes even further with Harley’s latest ‘Boombox’ infotainment system, larger front wheel and mini ape-hanger bars, uprated Brembo brakes, heated grips and new paint finishes.
 The result is Harley’s most lavish, best performing but also most sophisticated touring machine yet.
 Don’t be swayed by those old school looks, the latest RoadGlide tourer has as much sophistication and comfort as any, but still with the characterful American V-twin rumble that sets it apart.